 Ms. Tina Stevens, Assistant to Mr. Steidel, ext.
 16261

-On the day the student returns, the student should go to the Attendance Office (3114) between 7:45-8:05 to get their admit slip.
+On the day the student returns, the student should go to the Attendance Office (3114) between 7:45-8:05 a.m. to get his or her admit slip.

-· Parents shall write a note and send it with their child to the administrator’s office before 8:10 a.m. on the day the child is to be dismissed early from school.
-The administrator or a designated staff member must speak with the parent/guardian to confirm an early release.
+Parents shall write a note and send it with their child to the administrator’s office before 8:10 a.m. on the day the child is to be dismissed early from school.
+The administrator or a designated staff member must speak with the parent or guardian to confirm an early release.

-· If a student is tardy to school because of a medical or other appointment, a written note is required.
-The note must be written by the doctor, and/or other professional providing a service to the student.
+If a student is tardy to school because of a medical or other appointment, a written note is required.
+The note must be written by the doctor, and/or another professional providing a service to the student.

 PROCEDURE FOR SEEING THE NURSE

 Transportation is provided to and from the campus by the Transit Authority of Northern Kentucky (TANK).
 Free transportation shall be provided to all high school students that reside one mile or more from the Holmes campus.
 High School students that are eligible for free transportation shall have the word “TANK” imprinted on their student identification badge.

 Students shall be provided a schedule of School Special Routesprovided by TANK.
 These buses are made available as a public service by TANK and are available to all Holmes High School students.
 All Holmes High School students may ride any TANK bus except School Special Route buses for the reduced fare of $1.00 between the hours of 6:00 a.m. and 6:30 p.m. by displaying their student identification badge to the driver.